 Categorizing dispositions allows us to measure performance with far more data points and on shorter timescales, so that you can identify top performers more quickly and accurately.
 If you measure individual performance with opportunities and each opportunity has 20 calls on average, you just increased your performance measurements 20x.
 For Sales Ops, that’s a huge win.

-If we can rank reps in a faster and more granular fashion using dispositions, then that means we can provide feedback on what works in a faster and more granular way.
+If we can rank reps faster and more granularly using dispositions, then we can provide feedback on what works faster and more granularly.
 Tighter feedback loops mean feedback happens closer to the conversation, making it more relevant and contextual.

 For example, if rep A is securing twice the referrals and half the objections as rep B, then rep A’s objection handling is superior to rep B. Revenue.io is getting ready to roll out technology that will surface the differences between the conversation habits of reps A and B above.

-This is the type of information that’s invaluable to three different groups: to reps since they can advance their careers more quickly if they’re recognized for their performance, to coaches since they can scale expertise across their teams, and to upper management who can use a more productive sales team to increase company revenue.
+This information is invaluable to three groups: reps, who can advance their careers more quickly if they’re recognized for their performance; coaches, who can scale expertise across their teams; and upper management, who can use a more productive sales team to increase company revenue.

 In the end, it all goes back to call dispositions.
-To surface those meaningful employee insights, coaching opportunities, and paths to greater revenue, you have to know what good and bad call outcomes are.
+To surface those meaningful employee insights, coaching opportunities, and paths to more significant revenue, you must know what good and bad call outcomes are.
 You can’t improve what you don’t measure.

 We started this journey at Revenue.io by analyzing user behavior about our own reps when we had generic call dispositions including: “contacted,” “left voicemail,” and so on.
 When we analyzed these calls, we had no choice but to label “contacted” as positive while other dispositions were left negative.
 When we looked at the talk rate (words per minute) for positive vs negative outcomes with generic dispositions, we saw that more successful calls had agents using a higher talk rate.
 This doesn’t make intuitive sense, and if you were to attempt data-driven coaching based on these generic dispositions, you would be coaching your reps in the wrong direction.